Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

 First, let's have a look at the use cases we have for Dask.
-The use of Dask at Blue Yonder is strongly coupled to the concept of [Datasets](https://tech.jda.com/introducing-kartothek/), tabular data stored on blob storage.
+The use of Dask at Blue Yonder is strongly coupled to the concept of [Datasets](https://tech.jda.com/introducing-kartothek/), tabular data stored in blob storage.
 We use these datasets for storing everything that is needed for generating predictions, recommended order quantities, and recommended prices for our customers, as well as the predictions, order quantities, and prices themselves.